AlphaDio/universus-prototype-sets/cards/seth.md

 - Symbols: Order
 - Tags: Guard / Tactics
 - Text: Response: After you block a Strike or Kick attack with this card, reduce the blocked attack's damage by 2.
-- Seth Form Commit: Draw 1 card.
+- Seth Form: Search your deck for 2 Tactics attacks and them to your hand.
+Shuffle your deck.
-- Role: Defensive block action.
+- Role: Defensive block action and attack access.